President Ram Nath Kovind shifted to AIIMS for bypass procedure

 The president’s health is stable, a statement from Rashtrapati Bhavan said.

-President Ram Nath Kovind was on Saturday shifted to the All India Institute of Medical Sciences in New Delhi for a bypass surgery, which is expected to be performed on Tuesday, the Rashtrapati Bhavan.
+President Ram Nath Kovind was on Saturday shifted to the All India Institute of Medical Sciences in New Delhi for a bypass surgery, which is expected to be performed on Tuesday, the Rashtrapati Bhavan said.

 “Shri Ram Nath Kovind has been shifted to the AIIMS, Delhi, in the afternoon today (March 27, 2021),” the Rashtrapati Bhavan said in the statement.
 “Post investigations, doctors have advised him to undergo a planned bypass procedure which is expected to be performed on the morning of March 30, Tuesday.”